francescadal/express-generator-routes/README.md

 })
 ```

-Extracting things like IDs from urls is extremely easy with Express - much simpler than doing it by hand.
+Extracting things like IDs from urls is extremely easy with express - much simpler than doing it by hand.

 ```javascript
 app.get('/people/:id', function(req, res){